danielleletarte/tic-tac-toe-client/README.md

 - Create a simple unit test that validate high level functionality to support continuous integration methodology

 ### Unsolved Issues
-  -I worked really hard to resolve all issues with completed functionality before the deadline.
+- I worked really hard to resolve all issues with completed functionality before the deadline.
 I believe my logic is solid and, to my knowledge, there are no bugs.
 I would have liked to focus more on the stretch goals but thought my time was best spent focused on making the code I had as clean as modular as I could.

 - With more time I would go back and leverage Sass to clean up my styling.
 This was an area I wasn't able to revisit and refactor.

 ## [License](LICENSE)